spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   	* Enter your project name, and make up and enter an assembly name and a deployment name.
   	* Ensure that Automatically Generate Launch Configuration is checked.
   	* Ensure that Add simulated players is not checked.
-  	* Ensure that every option in the Assembly Configuration section is checked.
+  	* Ensure that the following options in the Assembly Configuration section are checked.
+  	  * Build and Upload Assembly
+  	  * Generate Schema
+  	  * Generate Snapshot
+  	  * Build Client Worker
+  	  * Force Overwrite on Upload
   * From the GDK toolbar, select the dropdown next to the Start deployment button and ensure that `Connect to cloud deployment` is selected.
   * Click the Start deployment button.
   * When your deployment has started running, click Play in the Unreal Editor to connect a PIE client to your Cloud Deployment.